home > town government > historic preservation commission > historic downtown wilkesboro grant program

 The Town of Wilkesboro, as part of the North Carolina Small Town Main Street Program, sets aside annual funding to stimulate investment and re-investment in and around Historic Downtown Wilkesboro.
 The funding described in the Grant Program Guidelines is focused on restoration and preservation projects.
 To be eligible for funding, properties must be located within the Historic Downtown Wilkesboro and/or Central Business Districts.

-- The Town of Wilkesboro and the Wilkesboro Historic Preservation Commission is pleased to announce the creation of a new downtown grant category for Sign Projects.
+The Town of Wilkesboro and the Wilkesboro Historic Preservation Commission is pleased to announce the creation of a new downtown grant category for Sign Projects.
 In response to the challenging economic times that we face and in preparation for updates to the town’s sign ordinance, this grant opportunity will allow businesses to apply for up to $3,000 in funding for sign fabrication, window decals, lighting, brackets, and other related expenses.
-The program will be open from May 2020 - June 30, 2021.
 For more details about this special grant category, please see the Historic Downtown Wilkesboro Grant Program Guidelines.

 WHO IS ELIGIBLE?

 Property and/or business owners located in Historic Downtown Wilkesboro and the Central Business District are eligible for grants described in this document.
 Either the property owner or the business tenant of a building may submit an application.
 An applicant may request up to $7,000 per grant component (Façade, Capital, & Architectural Services) in a single application.
 Applications that combine components and exceed $10,000 are subject to Town Council review and approval.
 On a case-by-case basis, applications for architectural services or façade improvements to residential properties will be reviewed by the Town Council.
 These residential properties must have a substantial impact on downtown streetscapes.
 No capital improvement grants will be awarded to single-family residential properties.